-Expected Outcome:
+Expected Outcome: This topic aims at supporting activities that are enabling or contributing to one or several expected impacts of destination “Developing and using new tools, technologies and digital solutions for a healthy society”.
+To that end, proposals under this topic should aim for delivering results that are directed towards and contribute to several of the following expected outcomes:

-Researchers are in possession of improved human-relevant platforms that reflect the diversity of the human population, contributing to more equitable healthcare solutions and personalized treatment strategies.
+Researchers are in possession of improved human-relevant platforms that capture the genetic, phenotypic, age-related, immune, microbiome, and environmental exposure variability of the human population.
+These innovations support more equitable healthcare solutions, personalized treatment strategies across diverse life stages. and more accurate safety assessment of industrial chemicals and other substances.

-Industry gets access to platforms that allow a faster pace of innovation for the development of more cost-effective targeted therapeutic interventions and improvement of the assessment of safety of chemicals and other medicinal products.
+Industry gets access to platforms that allow a faster pace of innovation for the development of more cost-effective targeted therapeutic interventions and improvement of the safety assessment of chemicals, medicinal products, and medical devices.

-Patients benefit from innovative platforms or strategies based on biomedical concepts and disease pathways enabling improved prediction, prevention and treatment.
+Patients benefit from innovative platforms and strategies that improve prediction, prevention and treatment of diseases, in particular through enhanced understanding of disease pathways and mechanisms.

+The general population is protected through a safer environment, as these platforms enhance the detection and mitigation of risks posed by chemicals and other potentially harmful substances.

-Regulators’ confidence and trust in NAMs are established, which facilitates their integration into product development and approval processes.
+Regulatory bodies gain confidence and trust in NAMs, supporting their integration into product development, risk assessment, and approval processes.

 Fewer live animals are used in biomedical research and regulatory testing.

-Scope: This topic aims to change a paradigm in biomedical research and improve the risk assessment of chemical compounds by integrating New Approach Methodologies (NAMs) in all stages of biomedical research, from the basic discovery phase to application, implementation and regulatory testing of medicinal products or environmental chemicals.
+Scope: This topic aims to catalyse a paradigm shift in biomedical research and safety assessment of chemical compounds by fully integrating New Approach Methodologies (NAMs) across the entire research and regulatory spectrum, from basic discovery phase to clinical application, and regulatory testing of medicinal products and medical devices, or industrial and environmental chemicals.

-NAMs encompass innovative techniques such as in vitro assays, organoids, patient-derived Organ-on-Chip (OoC) systems, virtual twin technology, in silico models, and artificial intelligence (AI)-driven modeling.
+NAMs include a wide range of innovative and human-relevant technologies such as in vitro assays, organoids, Organ-on-Chip (OoC) systems, human tissue models, induced pluripotent stem cell (iPSC) applications, virtual twin tools, in silico methods, and artificial intelligence (AI)-driven modeling.

-While the European Commission and several Member States have supported NAMs for over two decades, primarily in the context of chemical risk assessment, their regulatory acceptance remains limited.
-Therefore, the time is ripe to go one step further to deliver validated NAMs solutions that can be taken up by industry and accepted by the regulators for the safety assessment of chemicals.
-The field is also ready to extend NAM development and implementation across the entire biomedical research spectrum, from discovery to application and regulatory testing of medicinal products.
+Although the European Commission and several Member States have supported the development of NAMs for over two decades, primarily in the context of chemical risk assessment, regulatory uptake remains limited.
+Therefore, the time is ripe to take a decisive step forward by delivering validated NAMs solutions that can be adopted by industry and accepted by the regulators for the safety assessment of chemicals.
+In parallel, there is a growing readiness to expand the development and application of NAMs across the entire biomedical research spectrum, from early discovery through to clinical translation and regulatory testing of medicinal products and medical devices.

-The objective is to integrate efforts in academia, SMEs, industry, and regulators to develop new platforms or improve existing ones that closely replicate human physiological and pathological conditions.
-These platforms should enhance disease modeling precision, especially in areas where animal models are currently used but are of limited translational value, and improve the safety assessment of chemicals and other medicinal products.
-Ultimately, the platforms should be validated and ready to be accepted by regulatory agencies in specific contexts of use.
+Proposal(s) should bring together stakeholders from academia, SMEs, industry, and regulators to develop new platforms or improve existing ones that closely replicate human physiological and pathological conditions.
+These platforms should enhance disease modeling precision, especially in areas where animal models are of limited translational relevance or where they can be effectively complemented by human-relevant alternatives.
+These approaches should also strengthen the safety assessment of chemicals, other medicinal products and medical devices.